Menu

 If you’re still working full time, don’t immediately quit your job.
 Instead, combine freelancing and full-time work until you accumulate enough clients and connections to support yourself as a freelancer.
 Working from a comfortable place of steady work and safe income is a much better environment for developing your freelance business.

-Most freelancers use freelancing platforms to find work.
+Most businesses find freelancers for open jobs using third-party platforms and websites.
 While recommendations and social media channels like LinkedIn can also be a great source of gigs, freelancing websites are popular because they allow you to connect effortlessly with clients looking for freelancers.
 There are always jobs available there.

 Also, most of these platforms have policies and offer protection both for freelance workers and those doing the hiring.
 On freelance platforms, every project you take on is a mini contract, and both you and the client are required to adhere to its terms.